-Addiction treatment experts recognize that the treatments more likely to result in long-term recovery for all populations include medically supported detox and rehab, along with therapy methods and support mechanisms to help individuals learn to manage their recovery in the months and years following rehab.
+Addiction treatment experts recognize that the treatments more likely to result in long-term recovery for all populations include medically supported detox and rehab, along with therapeutic methods and support mechanisms to help individuals learn to manage their recovery in the months and years following rehab.

-- Managing responses to discrimination from others
+- Managing responses to discrimination from others.

-- Dealing with depression, anxiety, and guilt that stem from sexual orientation or gender identity
+- Dealing with depression, anxiety, and guilt that stem from sexual orientation or gender identity.

-- Handling peer pressure and the club scene
+- Handling peer pressure and the club scene.

-- Guidelines for accepting identity and coming out
+- Guidelines for accepting identity and coming out.

-As emphasized by the National Institute on Drug Abuse, the drug or alcohol rehab program most likely to help an individual achieve long-term recovery is one that is tailored or customized based on that individual’s specific needs.
+As emphasized by the National Institute on Drug Abuse, the drug or alcohol rehab program most likely to help an individual achieve long-term recovery is one that is tailored or customized based on that individual’s specific needs.5

 For that reason, it is essential that a person who identifies as LGBTQ, and who is ready to enter substance abuse treatment, finds a program with experience treating those in the LGBTQ community.